 oXygen XML Editor supports a large number of text encodings.
-Unicode 4 is fully supported both in the Text mode and Author mode.
+For example, Unicode 4 is fully supported in both the Text mode and Author mode.

 To achieve this, oXygen implements the Unicode Bidirectional Algorithm as specified by the Unicode consortium.
 The text arrangement is similar to what you get in an HTML browser.
 The final text layout is rendered according with the directional CSS properties matching the XML elements and the Unicode Directional Formatting codes.